 - Loss of consortium, or loss of companionship

-The slip and fall lawyers at The Rothenberg Law Firm LLP have been handling these kinds of cases for years and have been successful in obtaining millions of dollars for thousands of clients.
+Contact an experienced slip and fall attorney to learn more about the damages you are likely to be eligible for when you file a slip and fall case.
+The slip and fall lawyers at The Rothenberg Law Firm LLP have been handling these kinds of cases for years and have been successful in obtaining billions of dollars for thousands of clients.